kidmantin/Vladyslav_Bashynskiy/HT3/README.md

-Branch for python tasks
-HT1 - basic knowledge
-HT2 - OOP
-HT3 - Test automation fundamentals
+Hometask for Test automation fundamentals